 One on immigration, climate change, and the economy.

-We're going to finally achieve comprehensive immigration reform as well, putt millions of citizens on a pathway to citizenship, including so many who are on the front lines right now.
+We're going to finally achieve comprehensive immigration reform as well, putting millions of citizens on the pathway to citizenship, including so many who are in the front lines right now.

 We owe these truths to be self-evident.